Part 1: Enroll

 Payment Options and Due Dates

-- STANDARD PAY OPTION – Payment in full due: Aug.
+- Standard Pay Plan Option – Payment in full due: Aug.
 5 (1st semester) and Jan.
 5 (2nd semester)

 Review this checklist (PDF) to ensure you are taking care of important business prior to the start of the academic year.